masneyb/cavedbmanager/README.md

 docker-volumes/cavedbmanager-data/bulletins/bulletin_1/bulletin-build-output.txt
 (outside the container) if you need to troubleshoot any issues.

+docker-compose sets up three different containers: a database, a web server and a worker container for building the various documents.
+The web container communicates with the worker container via a named pipe.

 Note: During initial startup, it will download about 2-3 GB of data, and it will transform some of the GIS data.
 On my laptop with an i7 processor, it takes about 15 minutes to complete.
 About 3 GB of data will be stored in the docker-volumes/